frozenbanana97/capuchin_geoanalysis/README.md

 # Roadmap

-* Create a more clear and complete installation guide at the start of the readme.
-Python, QGIS, VS Code, and Git (as optinal, ad signing into git here)
-* Open links in new tabs.
-* Mention adding Python to PATH
-* Make tutorial to creating a repo to work in.
-* Show how to open the terminal in VS Code.
 * Add how to use .gitignore
 * Add a location for GPX data to run the code with.
 * Distance from each individual to the border.